danielpalen/quanser-rl-agents/README.md

 An additional requirement is the `quanser_robots` package [https://git.ias.informatik.tu-darmstadt.de/quanser/clients](https://git.ias.informatik.tu-darmstadt.de/quanser/clients).

 We suggest running everything from within a conda environment.
-The following sections are going to address the installation process in a conder environment.
+The following sections are going to address the installation process in a conda environment.

 ### Conda Environment

-In order to manage the different python versions we use conda for creating virtual environments.
+To manage the different python versions, we use conda for creating virtual environments.
 Install mini conda from [https://conda.io/en/latest/miniconda.html>](https://conda.io/en/latest/miniconda.html).
 Next, run the following commands to create an empty environment with the name `rl-env` and install the required dependencies.